Connor Oliver

-Connor Oliver (born 17 January 1994) is an English semi-professional footballer who plays as a defender or a midfielder for Newcastle Blue Star.
+Connor Oliver (born 17 January 1994) is an English Retired professional footballer who was last seen as a defender or a midfielder for Newcastle Blue Star.

 Career

 Oliver was born in Newcastle, Tyne and Wear.
 He began his career with Sunderland and then progressed through youth teams before joining Hartlepool United on loan in March 2014.
 He made his professional debut on 12 April 2014 in a 2–1 defeat against Chesterfield.

 On 9 January 2015, Oliver signed for Blackpool on an 18-month contract.
 After Neil McDonald became the new manager at Blackpool, Oliver saw limited game time and in March 2016 was loaned out to League Two club Morecambe for the rest of the season, debuting off the bench at halftime against Plymouth on 26 March.

 Oliver signed for newly promoted National League club North Ferriby United on 25 July 2016.

 In August 2018, Oliver joined Blyth Spartans.
 He played for the club until 13 June 2019, where he joined Gateshead.

 On 4 August 2020, Oliver signed for Morpeth Town.

 On 29 June 2022, Oliver signed for North Shields.

 On 22 December 2023, Oliver signed for Newcastle Blue Star as part of the swap deals with North Shields.

+He retired from Football on 11 October 2025 at the age of 31 and is now a financial planner with Oliver Financial LTD.